Valid Instrumental Variables Selection Methods using Negative Control Outcomes and Constructing Efficient Estimator: Conclusions and Future Works

 Our proposed method has many interesting points, but there are also many future works.
-First of all, our discussions assume the valid outcome model.
+First of all, our discussions assume the correct outcome model.
 If we misspecify the model, of course our proposed estimator does not have even the consistency.
 Okui et al., 2012 and Ogburn et al, 2015 have proposed a doubly robust estimator in the sense that we only need to specify the correct model either an outcome or instrumental variables.
 Our proposed method may be extended as having double robustness by applying their ideas.
-Also, Miao and Tchetgen Tchetgen, 2018 and Cui et al., 2020 have proposed a doubly robust estimator regarding instrumental variables and a negative control outcome.
-Their idea is that instrumental variables and a negative control outcome are regarded as proxy variables of observed covariates.
-As discussed in our paper, our estimator also use some auxiliary (proxy) variables; therefore the idea may compatible with our method.
-Secondly, our proposed method assume continuous outcomes.
-In biometrics and related fields, not only discrete outcomes but also time-to-event type outcomes are considered.
-Recently, some methods overcoming a problem of unobserved covariate have been proposed in recent years (Tchetgen Tchetgen et al., 2015, Kianian et al., 2019, Mart\'{i}nez-Camblor et al., 2019, and Ying et al., 2019).
-Out proposed method should be extended to apply various type of data.
-Thirdly, we also consider a selection method not only outcome models for observed covariates but also tuning parameters.
-Regarding outcome models for observed covariates, we usually do not have interest in the model.
-Therefore, we need to consider a semiparametric model selection methods (Su and Zhang, 2012 and Liu et al., 2013).
-Regarding tuning parameters, we concluded that the parameters have little effect on a parameter estimation, but it may relate to data.
-As Liao, 2013, we need to consider a method of tuning parameters selection.
-Fourthly, our method uses a linear combination of IVs, but we need not restrict the situation.
-Since we would like to show semiparametric efficiency, we consider a linear combination.
-Darolles et al., 2011 and Deaner, 2019 have considered properties of nonparametric instrumental variable methods.
-By applying their results, we can extend to non-linear situations.
+Secondly, our proposed method assume continuous or binary outcomes.
+In biometrics and related fields, time-to-event type outcomes are well considered.
+Recently, some methods overcoming the problem of unobserved covariate have been proposed in recent years (e.g., Tchetgen Tchetgen et al., 2015, Kjaersgaard and Parner, 2016, Mart\'{i}nez-Camblor et al., 2019, and Orihara, 2022).
+Since our proposed method can be extended to apply various type of data, the IV problems may be overcome in the situation.
+Thirdly, our proposed method needs to specify an auxiliary variable related to unobserved variables.
+In other words, the unobserved variables related to the used auxiliary variable is only detected.
+To solve the problem, using multiple auxiliary variables as many as possible become one of the solutions.
+We have to formulate the situation, and confirm the properties to understand our proposed method more clearly.
 Finally, in our paper, we assume the fixed number of instrumental variables.
-In the econometrics, the situation where the number of instrumental variables also increase when sample size increase is well considered.
-We wonder the situation need to be considered in the biometrics, but we should derive the result in the situation.
+In the econometrics, the situation where the number of instrumental variables also increase when sample size increase is well considered (e.g. Bekker, 1994 and Okui, 2011).
+It is well known that more correct confidence intervals are derived by taking into consideration of the number of IVs.
+For more accurate inference, we need to update our proposed method.

 \begin{singlespace}

 \end{singlespace}